MicrosoftDocs/defender-docs/articles/defender-for-cloud/security-baseline-guest-configuration.md

 ms.date: 07/31/2023
 ---

-# Install the Azure Policy machine configuration extension
+# Install the Azure machine configuration extension

-Defender for Cloud assesses and enforces security configurations using built-in Azure policy initiatives, including its default [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction) initiative.
+Defender for Cloud assesses operating system configuration against the [Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows) and [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux) compute security baselines in the [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction).

-As part of the MCSB offering, compute security baselines assess compliance for [Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows) and [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux) operating systems.
+The information needed for assessment is collected by the Azure machine configuration extension (formerly known as the Azure Policy guest configuration).

-Machine information for assessment against compute security baselines is collected using the Azure machine configuration extension (formerly known as the Azure Policy guest configuration).
-This article describes how to the extension is deployed machines.
+This article describes how to deploy the extension.

 ## Prerequisites